Categorías

 Puerto Maldonado has a very dry season starting from (April-October) and has a wet season from (November-April).
 It is a very tropical jungle, during the dry season it tends to have some rain, it has its advantages and disadvantages of both.

-Advantages in the Amazon jungle Peru.
+Advantages in the .Amazonia toPuerto Maldonado

-The advantages of this dry season are that the trails or trails are less muddy and there is the possibility of great diversity of species such as parrots and parakeets macaws that gather in these very salty clay licks every morning.
+Advantages of this dry season are that the trails or trails are less muddy and there is the possibility of great diversity of species such as parrots and parakeets macaws that gather in these very salty clay licks every morning.
 The lilies and beaches are beautiful with more to see animals and birds and others that sunbathe on the sand.

 The temperatures are very dry and higher, and that the days are very sunny, less activity is carried out.